JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 The Woman - healed

+Context: Jesus healed a woman who had been crippled by a spirit of infirmity for eighteen years.

 - ΔOS = +0.40 (Cured of 18-year infirmity, ability to stand straight)
 - VSA = 0.58
 - Tc = 0.30